Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 There are three different approaches to learning data science that I have been considering:

 * Option 1 – Get a job as a data analyst – which would be easier to get into - and learn Data Science on the job and/or on the side.
 There is a difference between a data analyst and a data scientist.
-If you’re confused about the differences, read XYZ which is a great summary.
-Fundamentally, however, a data analyst does X while a data scientist does Y.
+If you’re confused about the differences, read <a href="https://www.springboard.com/blog/data-analyst-vs-data-scientist/">this article</a> which is a great summary.
+Fundamentally, however, a data analyst examines large data sets to identify trends, develop charts, and create visual presentations to help businesses make more strategic decisions.
+Data scientist design and construct new models using machine learning.
+These models are expected to engender an organization’s software with product features that predict and explain; making applications adaptive.

 * Option 2 - Bottom-up approach.
 Learn the math, statistics and programming first, then move on to more complex machine learning subjects.
 All traditional university programs fall into this bucket, although you can certainly decide to learn this way on your own as well.